artipie/rpm-adapter/README.md

-Turns your binary storage (files, S3 objects, anything) into an NPM repository.
+Turns your binary storage (files, S3 objects, anything) into an RPM repository.

 Similar solutions: